SteveOv/ebop_maven/ebop_maven/libs/data/stellar_models/mist/MIST_v1.2_vvcrit0.4_basic_isos/readme.txt

-To populate this directory you will need to download and and extract the following set of prebuild MIST model grids;
+To populate this directory you will need to download and and extract the following set of prebuilt MIST model grids;
 - go to the MIST web site at http://waps.cfa.harvard.edu/MIST/
 - click on "Packaged Model Grids"
 - scroll down to "Isochrones: Theoretical Isochrones"